n6ai/minze/docs/api/index.md

 ### beforeAttributeChange

-A Hook which runs before every [observed attribute](#observedattributes) change.
+A Hook that runs before every [observed attribute](#observedattributes) change.
 Can either be a regular or async method.

 - **Method**